dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 This works great, provided that GrayLog supports nested group membership.
 But what if it doesn't?

 ## Solution
 Well, we use our handy script [Sync-NestedAdGroupMember](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember).
-First we create a group pair in Active Directory.
+First we create a pair of groups in Active Directory.
 * `app-graylog-access-NESTED`: Here we manage the users.
 * `app-graylog-access-UNNESTED`: This group is configured within GrayLog to allow base access.